ulicious/hermes/doc/custom_data.rst

 ###########

 HERMES can use modified raw inputs or externally processed infrastructure data.
-Custom data must follow the filenames, columns, units, coordinate conventions, and folder structure expected by the standard workflow.
+Custom data must follow the configured filenames, required columns, units, coordinate conventions, and folder structure expected by the standard workflow.

 Modify raw inputs
 #################